 - Their bodies are covered in scales or scutes.

 Different species of reptiles can be tiny or huge.

 Approximately 95% of all animals are invertebrates.
 Invertebrates do not have a backbone.
 There are different types of invertebrates, but they all share a few characteristics.

-- They are made up of many cells that work together, or multicellular.
+- They are made up of many cells that work together or are multicellular.